-Sleep-disordered breathing appears to be a significant problem for a proportion of children.
+Sleep-disordered breathing appears to be a significant problem for a portion of children.

 I see a lot of children whose parents ask questions about improving the breathing or airways of their children, often having already been informed such treatment is necessary and important by another dental professional.
-I would therefore like to briefly outline the scientific evidence currently available related to treatment of airway problems in children.
+I would, therefore, like to briefly outline the scientific evidence currently available related to the treatment of airway problems in children.

 The first line of treatment is commonly the removal of enlarged adenoids and tonsils.
 This is well supported in the scientific literature and needs to be performed with the appropriate guidance from ENT specialist doctors

-There is very weak evidence that mode of breathing influences facial growth and skeletal pattern.
+There is very weak evidence that the mode of breathing influences facial growth and skeletal pattern.